AudioGroupCologne/SUpDEq/README.md

 ## Installation
 For a simple utilisation simply clone or zip download this repository and add it to your Matlab path.

-However, if you want to execute the MCA demo with the HUTUBS database as HRIRS (script `supdeq_demo_MCA_HUTUBS.`) you will have to download this database directly from [the official page](https://depositonce.tu-berlin.de/items/dc2a3076-a291-417e-97f0-7697e332c960) (The HUTUBS head-related transfer function (HRTF) database) [21]  and copy the unzipped content of the HIRIs folder directly into the folder `materials/HUTUBSHRIRs`.
+However, if you want to execute the MCA demo with the HUTUBS database as HRIRS (script `supdeq_demo_MCA_HUTUBS.`) you will have to download this database directly from [the official page](https://depositonce.tu-berlin.de/items/dc2a3076-a291-417e-97f0-7697e332c960) (The HUTUBS head-related transfer function (HRTF) database) [21]  and copy the unzipped content of the HIRIRs folder directly into the folder `materials/HUTUBSHRIRs`.

 ## First Steps
 After installation, we recommend to go through the `supdeq_demo` script step by step for the original SUpDEq implementation as presented in [1].
 This will lead you through the basic processing.
 The resulting dense HRTF dataset can then be perceptually and technically compared to the (dense) reference HRTF dataset with the provided evaluation functions.

+## MCA Upsampling Optimisation Usage
 To test the MCA with ILD compensation use the demo files `supdeq_demo_MCA` or `supdeq_demo_MCA_HUTUBS`.
 Please, mind that the latter needs the HUTUBS database to be manually downloaded as described previously.
 Further analysis of the results of the `supdeq_demo_MCA` and `supdeq_demo_MCA_HUTUBS` script is provided by the `MAG_error_dILD/dILD_error_ku100.m` and `MAG_error_dILD/magnitude_error_ku100.m` scripts.
 The Interim results are automaticly stored into the `mat_data` folder.
+The computed errors can eventually be used by the plotting scripts in the `plots` folder.

+Notes: For the HUTUBS-subject91 dataset, magnitude and ILD errors cannot be computed due to the reference having more sampling grid points than the interpolated data.

 ## HRTF Interpolation
 For an extended selection of pre-processing, interpolation, and post-processing methods, we recommend checking the `supdeq_interpHRTF` function.
 The function provides various SUpDEq pre-processing methods as well as other time-alignment methods as described in [7].
 The function allows SH, Natural Neighbor, Barycentric, or SARITA interpolation of the (pre-processed) HRTFs [7,8,18].
 Pre-processing and interpolation can (in most cases) be freely combined to obtain the best results depending on the specific conditions.
 Moreover, the function allows to perform post-interpolation magnitude-correction using the MCA method (MCA - Magnitude-Corrected and Time-Aligned Interpolation) presented in [11], further improving the interpolation results.
 The script `supdeq_demo_MCA` offers an easy introduction to MCA interpolation.